Home Education Programs

 A home education program is not considered a nonpublic school under the home education law; it is a program (24 P.S. § 13-1327.1 (b)).

-Homeschooling is a right, as long as the required documentation is submitted in the notarized affidavit; the school district's approval is not required (22 Pa.
+Homeschooling is a right, as long as the required documentation is submitted in the notarized affidavit or unsworn declaration; the school district's approval is not required (22 Pa.
 Code § 11.31a).

 Once the required documentation is submitted, the school district may not deny the right to homeschool unless a proper hearing has found the home education program to be out of compliance, in which case the home education program can be suspended for up to 12 months (24 P.S. § 13-1327.1(k)–(m)).

-A home education program is commenced by the submission of a notarized affidavit or unsworn declaration to the superintendent's office, in the student's district of residence, by the home education supervisor (parent, guardian or person having legal custody of the child).
+A home education program is commenced by the submission of a notarized affidavit to the superintendent's office, in the student's district of residence, by the home education supervisor (parent, guardian or person having legal custody of the child).

-The affidavit or unsworn declaration covers the school year (July 1 – June 30) and must be submitted to the superintendent's office no later than August 1 of each school year a child is homeschooled.
-The exception is the first year a student is homeschooled; that year the home education program may begin at any time, as soon as an affidavit or unsworn declaration and supporting documentation is submitted.
+The affidavit covers the school year (July 1 – June 30) and must be submitted to the superintendent's office no later than August 1 of each school year a child is homeschooled.
+The exception is the first year a student is homeschooled; that year the home education program may begin at any time as soon as an affidavit and supporting documents are submitted.

 Documenting the Program: The Portfolio